Nutri-Score: Detailed description

 On the basis of its calculation algorithm, the system awards 0 to 10 points for energy value and ingredients that should be limited in the diet, i.e.: saturated fatty acids, sugar and salt; and 0 to 5 points for beneficial ingredients whose consumption should be promoted.
 These are: fiber, protein, fruits, vegetables, legumes, nuts, and rapeseed oil.
 To determine the value of the label of a given product, i.e. the letter A, B, C, D or E, the sum of points awarded for the beneficial ingredients must be subtracted from the sum of points awarded for the unwelcome ingredients.
 The product is classified in one of five value classes (A to E) based on the final score, which may vary from -15 to +40.
 The lower the score, the better the nutritional value of the product.

-A Nutri-Score for a particular food item is given in one of five classification letters, with 'A' being a preferable score and 'E' being a detrimental score.
-Products with a NutriScore value of -1 or below receive an A grade, while those with a value between 0 and 2 are classified as B. Products scoring between 3 and 10 receive a C grade, whereas those scoring 11 to 18 are assigned a D grade.
-Finally, products with a NutriScore value above 19 receive an E grade.
+A Nutri-Score for a particular food item is given in one of five classification letters, varying depending on the food type (general foods, beverages, and fats, oils, nuts, and seeds), with 'A' being a preferable score and 'E' being a detrimental score.
+For general foods, an A grade is awarded to foods with scores below 0, a B from 1 to 2, a C from 3 to 10, a D from 11 to 18, and an E for any score over 19.
+For fats, oils, nuts, and seeds, an A is awarded when the score is below -6, a B from -5 to 2, a C from 3 to 10, a D from 11 to 18, and an E for scores above 19.
+For drinks, only water is awarded an A grade while a B is anything below 2, a C from 3 to 6, a D from 7 to 9, and an E for scores above 10.

 In addition to the general calculation rules applied to most types of food, there are special rules for cheese, for “added fats” (fats that are meant as ingredients, such as vegetable oils or butter), and for beverages.
 For these categories, the score is calculated in a slightly different way.
 More specifically, in the classic calculation model, the protein content is taken into account or not - depending on the total score calculated for the negative ingredients.
 For cheese, the protein content is taken into account at all times, irrespective of the total detrimental score.
 For added fats, instead of the total amount of saturated fats, the ratio of saturated fats to total fat content is taken into account, and instead of total energy content, only the energy content from saturated fats is counted.
 The algorithm is indifferent to the degree of food processing or such ingredients as vitamins, bioactive substances (antioxidants etc.), fiber type, or food additives.

-While Nutri-Score is not used with foods not covered by the mandatory nutrition declaration (listed in Annex V of EP and Council Regulation (EU) No 1169/2011), it is important to note that the system's methodology actually devalues those foods.
+While Nutri-Score is not used with foods not covered by the mandatory nutrition declaration (listed in Annex V of EP and Council Regulation (EU) No 1169/2011), the system's methodology actually devalues those foods.